evanx/refile/README.md

 The following related services are planned:
 - delete an older snapshot, including related SHA files
 - extract a specific snapshot to BLOB storage
-- web server 302 redirecting to the appropriate SHA file for a specific snapshot
+- redirecting web server for a specific snapshot i.e. to the appropriate SHA file
-- caching web server proxy to a specific snapshot
+- proxying web server for a specific snapshot

 ## Implementation